 Bridging the Gaps gives students the opportunity to work directly with underserved populations of all kinds to better understand their health needs.
 The internship also provides invaluable community outreach to organizations that are on the front lines of health care.
 Interns are paired with other health science students to provide the maximum benefits of interdisciplinary learning.

 The Browne Leadership Fellows Program is an interdisciplinary fellowship aimed at preparing students to be engaged civic leaders working for economic and social justice.
 The fellows program in social work reflects our mission: to advocate for social policies and resources to meet basic human needs: to create accessible, responsible, and accountable human services programs; and to deliver quality services to those in need.

-Purpose: The CRSP Speaker Series talks provide an opportunity for faculty, students, and community members to engage in race-related discussions of mutual interest.
+- Center on Race and Social Problems Speaker Series: The CRSP Speaker Series talks provide an opportunity for faculty, students, and community members to engage in race-related discussions of mutual interest.

 The Hill House Fellows program is a paid internship effort that is run in conjunction with the School of Social Work, with funding from the Provost Commonwealth Fund Allocation.
 This initiative places students in community based organizations serving the Hill District and other minority and distressed communities.